AmandaRossimandi/python-flask-crime-map/README.md

 # Crime reporting database

-A database application using flask webservice and a MySQL db for geographically mapping crime events.
+A database application using flask webservice and a MySQL database for geographically mapping crime events, with a frontend/backend programmed from scratch.

+Google maps API, application programming interface, is used to embed a map widget and a categories, date, description, longitude and latitude submission form.

+### Files
+1. `crimemap.py` contains flask app
+2. `templates/home.html` contains html for page
+3. `static/css/style.css` contains style encodings

 ### Table Description